 Approximately 45 million Americans suffer chronic and recurring headaches.
 Between 16 and 18 million of them suffer migraines.
 Headaches cause an annual loss of 50 billion dollars.

-Many people suffer an intense, chronic, and debilitating headache.
-However, this can be prevented.
+Many people suffer an intense, chronic and debilitating headache.

 There are two types of headaches: vascular and non-vascular